Quarter End Playbook

 During a filing month, Check advises that our partner teams either automate employer notification or perform daily review and communication of the following reports:

-• Review scheduled collections and refundsReview the Quarterly Variance Report in Console daily to get ahead of needed communication before transactions are processed.
-The majority of transactions will be scheduled on the 2nd business day of the month, but agency feedback and needed corrections can result in additional balancing payrolls.
-See Variance Collections & Refunds for more details.
+• Review scheduled collections and refunds → Review the Quarterly Variance Report in Console on the 2nd business day of the filing month to get ahead of communications needed before transactions are processed.
+See “Balancing Collections & Refunds” below for more details.

 • Review blocked filings → Review the Failed Filings report in Console daily or integrate with Check’s Filing API to understand outstanding requirements for employers that prevent timely filing and tax payments.